Your Guide to Buying Property in Greece

 The seller will be asked to provide a tax certificate to prove he has a clean record in the past.

 The Greek Tax Number is called the AFM, and you will get it after you have got your full registration card or Residence Permit of Greece.
-One cannot buy a property in Greece with the Tax number.
 Besides, get the access codes to the “TAXIS” system to fulfill its reporting obligations.

 Finally, after the above procedure has been completed, submit the certificates and contract paper to the Registry of Mortgages.

-So, now that you’re ready to take a plunge on the new way of living, below are a few factors to keep in sight while buying property in Greece.
+So, now that you’re ready to take a plunge into the new way of living, below are a few factors to keep in sight while buying property in Greece.

 List of Things to Consider